joshgerdes/jekyll-uno/_posts/2021-12-29-day-in-the-life-of-a-tech-lead.md

 * Log what's useful, monitor what matters, alert on what's actionable
 * Empower others while making sure that everything is auditable, standardised.

-The views above are my own, but shout out to [Teal Unicorn](https://tealunicorn.com/ "Teal Unicorn") for independent consulting on Ways of Working, Continuous improvements; I attended a few of their workshops on ways of working, consulting, and learning about this kind of thinking.
+The views above are my own, but shout out to [Teal Unicorn](https://tealunicorn.com/ "Teal Unicorn"){:target="_blank"} for independent consulting on Ways of Working, Continuous improvements; I attended a few of their workshops on ways of working, consulting, and learning about this kind of thinking.

 Overall, I have noticed that Information Technology roles are now blending disciplines that were once required. specific job roles _(ie Business Analyst, Service Delivery Manager, Developer, Architect),_ although pure technical roles still exist with Cloud technologies, different skillsets are required to get the most value out of technology stacks.